Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 Components:
 `<Component>` or `<component>`
 - Lower case elements will be treated as html elements
-- Upper case elements will be treated as custom elements
+- Upper case elements will be treated as custom components Styles are scoped to component

 ### Articles